iem-projects/pd-acre/docu/acre_intro.rst

 [PureData] has become a main base for most pieces done in this area.

 Within the development of singular applications and libraries for each artwork, each time a copy of such a library has been used for the further development.
-With the art works "Maschinenhalle" [MH]_, "Heptapiano" and "Five Piano Metal Space" [Autopiano], ACRE has become a base library of this ideas, going onwards to be a GPL open source library.
+With the art works "Maschinenhalle" [MH]_, "Heptapiano" and "Five Piano Metal Space" [Autopiano], ACRE has become a base library of this ideas, going onward to be a GPL open source library.
 The problem of being a specialized library for some pieces is  still virulent and discussed.
 As an outcome of that only parts which are really common will be released with the sanction of the artist and programmers of these pieces.
 With the integration of parts of this library for [ICE] projection within the IEM, parts has been changed and forked in different other developments, but basic function stayed now in  an central repository the acre.

 First version was on private CVS then subversion repositories at algo.mur.at and now (May 2015) started to be pushed for public access to github.
+After migration of all pd libraries of IEM,  http://git.iem.at/pd/acre is the choosen master.

 Structure of the Library